Delaware, Lackawanna and Western Railroad: New terminals and realignments

-The DL&W built a Beaux-Arts terminal in Hoboken in 1907, and another Beaux-Arts passenger station (now a Radisson hotel) in Scranton the following year.
+The company built a Beaux-Arts terminal in Hoboken, New Jersey, in 1907, and another Beaux-Arts passenger station (now a Radisson hotel) in Scranton the following year.
 A new terminal was constructed on the waterfront in Buffalo in 1917.

 The "Lackawanna Railroad of New Jersey", chartered on February 7, 1908, to build the Lackawanna Cut-Off (a.k.a.
 New Jersey Cutoff or Hopatcong-Slateford Cutoff), opened on December 24, 1911.
 This provided a low-grade cutoff in northwestern New Jersey.
 The cutoff included the Delaware River Viaduct and the Paulinskill Viaduct, as well as three concrete towers at Port Morris and Greendell in New Jersey and Slateford Junction in Pennsylvania.
 From 1912 to 1915, the Summit-Hallstead Cutoff (a.k.a.
 Pennsylvania Cutoff or Nicholson Cutoff) was built to revamp a winding and hilly system between Clarks Summit, Pennsylvania, and Hallstead, Pennsylvania.
 This rerouting provided another quicker low-grade line between Scranton and Binghamton.
 The Summit Cutoff included the massive Tunkhannock Viaduct and Martins Creek Viaduct.
 The Lackawanna's cutoffs had no at-grade crossings with roads or highways, allowing high-speed service.

 Passenger operations

-The DL&W ran trains from its Hoboken Terminal, its gateway to the New York City market, to its Scranton, Binghamton, Syracuse, Oswego, and Buffalo stations and to Utica Union Station.
+The railroad ran trains from its Hoboken Terminal, its gateway to New York City, to its Scranton, Binghamton, Syracuse, Oswego, and Buffalo stations and to Utica Union Station.